microsoft/vstest-docs/RFCs/0021-CodeCoverageForNetCore.md

 NOTE:
 1. We are starting by enabling code coverage on .NET Core for Windows.
-2. The functionality will enalbe support for .portable/embedded PDBs.
+2. The functionality will enable support for .portable/embedded PDBs.
 3. The coverage information will still be emitted as a .coverage file.
 Support for alternate forms of rendering will be considered separately in a subsequent effort.
 4. Support for Linux and Mac will be considered separately in a subsequent effort.